 Who is Responsible for Truck Driver Negligence?

 An 18-wheeler under power and in control is a formidable sight on the road; few vehicles on the highway match their strength and superiority.
 When placed in the hands of an irresponsible or incapacitated operator, these machines can become lethal weapons – capable of terrible damage.
-During our two decades of service in the greater Dallas region, the Law Offices of W.T.
-Johnson have represented hundreds of truck accident victims; and more often than not, we've discovered the driver's negligence, whether pressed to overextend his long-hauling abilities by company officials or simply lacked good judgment, was responsible for the wreck.
+During our two decades of service in the greater Dallas region, The Law Office of WT Johnson have represented hundreds of truck accident victims; and more often than not, we've discovered the driver's negligence, whether pressed to overextend his long-hauling abilities by company officials or simply lacked good judgment, was responsible for the wreck.

 One of the primary goals we have, as a dedicated truck accident law firm, is establishing a chain of custody or liability prior to the accident in question.
 Was there direction from company management to complete a delivery in an inordinate amount of time?
 Did the driver take every precaution, as mandated by federal and state law, to ensure that both he and the vehicle were in any condition to be on the road?
 These questions are just two of many that we will thoroughly investigate on your behalf.
 Some of the more common reasons include: